 Right Room temperature for newborn baby:

 Firstly, your baby is ALMOST as sensitive as you are.
 Well, in simpler words, your baby is comfortable in a temperature that you yourself are comfortable in.
-For instance, if you feel that the temperature is too cold for you then it’s too cold for the baby and likewise, if it’s too hot or warm for you then it is too warm for the baby as well.
+For instance, if you feel that the body temperature is too cold for you then it’s too cold for the baby and likewise, if it’s too hot or warm for you then it is too warm for the baby as well.

 If we want to make things sound easier then it can be said that the temperature in which you can wear just a light t-shirt plus trousers and remain comfortable, that very temperature is ideal and very much preferred for your baby as well.
-Not too cold and neither too warm.
+Not too hot or too cold.
 A little breezy and ‘comfy’ is how it should feel.

 Fan or air conditioner for sick baby:

 Another very common issue is dealing with sick babies.
-Most of the times babies fall sick, usually catch fever or cold, due to the room temperature not being suitable for them.
+Most of the times babies fall sick, usually catch fever or cold, due to the optimal room temperature not being suitable for them.
 During summer when babies are sleeping at night, they generally sweat and that leads to nasty colds or fever due to the abrupt cooling down of the body caused by evaporation of sweat.

 Ideal temperature for baby room in summer and winter:

 Furthermore, in summer you shouldn’t ‘overdress’ or ‘over stack’ your baby.
-What this means is that during warm weathers babies should be lightly dressed to avoid overheating which may cause discomfort and unnecessary waking in between periods of sleep.
+What this means is that during warm weather babies should be lightly dressed to avoid overheating which may cause discomfort and unnecessary waking in between periods of babies sleep.

-Well, the simple solution to this would be to place a thermostat in the baby’s room and to keep the temperature between, yes, you guessed it, 68–72°F (20–22.2°C).
-I repeat that this is the best temperature to keep a baby in all the time.
+Well, the simple solution to this would be to place a thermostat in the baby’s room and to keep the comfortable temperature between, yes, you guessed it, 68–72°F (20–22.2°C).
+I repeat that this is the best ideal temperature to keep a baby in all the time.

 Baby sleep temperature guidelines: